 Just like surrounding houses, the natural setting that surrounds your house plays an important role in the color scheme you choose.
 For example, if you live in a wooded area with a lot of browns and greens, you may want to choose a neutral or warm palette to harmonize your home with nature’s colors.
 Or, you may want to choose colors that contrast your natural surroundings if you want your house to pop against its backdrop.

-More to consider when choosing house color schemes.
+More to consider when choosing house colors.

 There are many factors to consider when you are choosing a color scheme for your home.
 Here are the things you want to look at in order to get a holistic idea of what a certain house color scheme will look like on your home.

 You will want to consider the size of your home when you are choosing the right colors.
 Depending on if you want a subtle or commanding finished look, the color palette you choose should have more or fewer colors involved depending on the size of your home.
 Smaller homes with less detail will mainly call for two paint colors, while a larger home with more detail might allow for more colors in your house color scheme.

 - Different exterior color elements